 Inadequate Bathing Frequency

 This is the most common reason for any dog bed to smell bad.
+Dog smell is notorious for sticking to fabric.
 Ideally, you should wash your dog’s bedding whenever they soil it while sleeping or after getting back from the park or other excursions.
-But even if you don’t wash the whole thing, at least remove the top layer and replace it with clean bedding.

 This can be an issue if your pet “marks” their bed or frequently wets it during the night, usually because of health problems.
 Dog urine has a strong odor that becomes staler over time, especially as bacteria grow inside the bedding.
 Cleaning your dog’s bedding regularly will help prevent this from becoming a problem.

 Suppose the dog is not trained and has an accident it diarrhea or vomits in the crate.
 Leaving the mess unattended can cause unpleasant odors to develop.
 Sometimes dogs with gastrointestinal problems like pancreatitis or inflammatory bowel disease will have accidents in their crate, so it’s important to watch them as they get older.